Alignak-monitoring/alignak/doc/source/09_architecture/advanced-features.rst

 Advanced architectures
 =======================

-Shinken has got some cool features in term of configuration management or performance, but it's true added value is in its architecture.
+Alignak has got some cool features in term of configuration management or performance, but it's true added value is in its architecture.
 It's been designed to achieve easy distributed architecture and high availability.

 Distributed architecture
 =========================

-The load balancing feature is very easy to obtain with Shinken.
+The load balancing feature is very easy to obtain with Alignak.
 If I say that the project's name comes from it you should believe me :-)

 In fact the load is present in 2 major places:
   * pollers: they launch checks, they use a lot of resources